kafisatz/DecisionTrees.jl/README.md

 ## Installation

 This package only works with Julia 0.7 or higher.
-To install DecisionTrees.jl, run `using Pkg; pkg"add https://github.com/kafisatz/DecisionTrees.jl` at the REPL.
-Alternatively you enter package mode by typing `]`.
+To install DecisionTrees.jl, run
+`using Pkg; pkg"add https://github.com/kafisatz/DecisionTrees.jl"`
+at the REPL.
+Alternatively you can enter package mode by typing `]`.
 In package mode you can simply run `add https://github.com/kafisatz/DecisionTrees.jl`.

 We note that this package uses PyCall to create Excel files of the model results.
 Therefore, there are a number of dependencies (PyCall, Conda, Python).
 These should be installed automatically when you use the package for the first time.
 It might be helpful to run `pkg"test DecisionTrees"` after the installation to see whether it was installed properly.
+You may want to run `Pkg.build("Conda");Pkg.build("PyCall");` if either of these packages is not built properly.

 ## Documentation